coldtype/coldtype/IDEAS.md

 - Vary an axis across a word with a lambda that gets an arg of info about the position?
 - Optionally distinct glyphs/paths for each harfbuzz frame
+- SVG absolute to relative to save space